 By understanding how Nature works, how ecosystems operate, by being familiar with the principles of ecology, a designer can then model or imitate Nature in our design to gain efficiencies and maximise our yields for the least effort.

 If you haven’t realised it yet, what I’m saying is that it’s knowledge and experience that makes a competent designer.
 Why should it be any different, it’s exactly the same with any other human endeavour, Permaculture isn’t any different.
-A Permaculture design course will provide the necessary foundations, but then the student must the go out and practise, learn, observe, and practice even more, to amass the information necessary to to create brilliant designs.
+A Permaculture design course will provide the necessary foundations, but then the student must go out and practise, learn, observe, and practice even more, to amass the information necessary to create brilliant designs.

-If anyone’s thinking i’s all too much at this point, it’s important to understand that experienced competent designers weren’t born with all that knowledge, nobody was.
+If anyone’s thinking it’s all too much at this point, it’s important to understand that experienced competent designers weren’t born with all that knowledge, nobody was.
 They invested their time and effort in accumulating Permaculture’s most valuable resource – information.
-The process of gaining knowledge through learning, observation and experience is a long term investment in gaining design competency.
+The process of gaining knowledge through learning, observation and experience is a long-term investment in gaining design competency.
 It’s also important to realise that the learning never ends, a lifetime is never long enough to understand all the wonders of Nature, but the constant discovery along the journey is what makes it fun!

 Now, all that information isn’t going to find its best application if a designer is not imaginative in how they use it.
 The yields that we can produce from a site are only limited by how effectively we can use a particular ecological niche.
 The more niches we can identify and fill, the more productive our site will be.
 It takes creative thinking to do this!